-If you select the search type Any Words, the VHA will search for individual testimonies whose associated indexing data contains any of the words.
+If you select the search type Any Words, the VHA will search for individual testimonies whose associated cataloguing and indexing data contain any of the words.
 That is, selecting the search type Any Words performs an OR search between the entered terms.

-If you select the search type Exact Phrase, the VHA will search for individual testimonies whose associated indexing data contains the exact phrase.
+If you select the search type Exact Phrase, the VHA will search for individual testimonies whose associated cataloguing and indexing data contain the exact phrase.